- The Device42 Cloud Connector Overview

 The Device42 Cloud Connector Overview

-Certain Device42 integrations allow users to pull data from their Device42 appliance, thus populating another application with CIs (Configuration Items) from Device42, powering a 3rd party CMDB with Device42 discovery, etc.
+Certain Device42 integrations allow users to fetch data from their Device42 appliance to populate another application with CIs (Configuration Items) from Device42.
+Use cases range from powering a 3rd party CMDB with Device42 discovery, integrating with ticketing aka IT Service Management systems (ITSM), etc.

-Configuration data from Device42 is often defined to these external application integrations as one or more data sources, and the specific CI details from these defined data sources are mapped to the target application via transformation maps.
+Configuration data from Device42 is often presented to external applications in the form of one or more data sources, and the specific CI details from these defined data sources are mapped to the target application via transformation maps.